openlawteam/docs/docs/api-client/README.md

 ### getDraftVersion

-Get draft by its ID and version.
+Get user's draft by its ID and version.

 ```
 GET /draft/raw/:draftId/:version